-Goal 11: Students in History 102 will achieve competency in the core area of Global Perspectives by gaining an understanding of how social and cultural (for example, political, historical, economic, environmental, religious, or geographic) forces shape experiences in the global setting.
+Core Goal 11: Radford University students will understand how social and cultural (for example, political, historical, economic, environmental, religious, or geographic) forces shape experiences in the global setting.

 Assessment measures may include any or all of the following: participation in class, writing exercises, oral discussions of readings, and testing that includes objective and/or essay questions on quizzes and examinations.
 All tests are structured to emphasize an understanding of ideas, concepts, and inter-relationships.
 Assessment measures are designed to evaluate student learning and progress towards the fulfillment of the Core Curriculum program goals and the specific goals and objectives for both the Global Perspectives and Humanities areas as stated above in D.

 April 16, 1998

 June 20, 2015